cloud-hypervisor/cloud-hypervisor/docs/logging.md

 ### `warn!()`

-A serious problem has occured but the execution of the VM can continue although some functionality might be impacted.
+A serious problem has occurred but the execution of the VM can continue although some functionality might be impacted.

 A typical example of where this level of message should be generated is during an API call request that cannot be fulfilled.